You Can Negotiate With The Right Skills

-The art of negotiation can be used in just about any situation even when someone says the price is firm.
+The art of negotiation can be used in just about any situation, even when someone says the price is firm.

-If you are a family with 2 children and need to rent a 2 or 3 bedroom apartment you’ll be looking at near $1200-$2000 a month whether it be in a basement apartment, one level of a house or apartment complex.
+If you are a family with 2 children and need to rent a 2 or 3-bedroom apartment, you’ll be looking at nearly $1200-$2000 a month, whether it be in a basement apartment, one level of a house or an apartment complex.

 Can I negotiate rent?

-You pay what the landlord wants and that’s it.
+You pay what the landlord wants, and that’s it.
 You could be paying more than you need to because you CAN negotiate if you jump in to bat.

-If you don’t try then you will never know but you must have reasons behind why you want to negotiate a rent increase or a new tenant rental agreement/lease.
+If you don’t try, then you will never know, but you must have reasons behind why you want to negotiate a rent increase or a new tenant rental agreement/lease.

-You can’t simply tell your landlord that you can’t afford the rent or they will tell you to go somewhere else.
+You can’t simply tell your landlord that you can’t afford the rent, or they will ask you to go somewhere else.

-If you’ve lived in an apartment building for years or even one year you have more leverage then the person coming in as a new tenant to negotiate a rent increase.
+If you’ve lived in an apartment building for years or even one year, you have more leverage than the person coming in as a new tenant to negotiate a rent increase.

-It’s a legitimate one, not one you made up because you’re too cheap to pay for the rent increase or need it to buy stuff you can do without.
+It’s a legitimate one, not one you made up because you’re too cheap to pay for the rent increase or need it to buy the stuff you can do without.

 Taking advantage of a negotiating system only ruins it for those who legitimately need it and are good tenants.

-In some cases they might want you to leave in hope that you can’t afford a rent increase so you will go.
+In some cases, they might want you to leave, hoping that you can’t afford a rent increase so that you will go.

-How to negotiate rent with property management?
+How do we negotiate the rent with property management?

-Again, apartment buildings have their fair share of problems with tenants including the police showing up quite often.
+Again, apartment buildings have their fair share of problems with tenants, including the police showing up quite often.

-Mrs. CBB lived in an apartment building when she first moved out on her own and it was nothing but police, ambulance and fire trucks weekly.
+Mrs. CBB lived in an apartment building when she first moved out on her own, and it was nothing but police, ambulance and fire trucks weekly.

-You might be the ideal tenant that they are looking for so it’s important to play on this need or desire that they crave.
+You might be the ideal tenant that they are looking for, so it’s essential to play on this need or desire that they crave.

 The less hassle they have to deal with when it comes to tenants and their apartments, the better.

 Trying to convince them that you are worthy of a rental decrease takes more than just getting upset and telling them that you will move.

-Let this be known as well when you approach your landlord or property management team so they understand what you’ve done and been through.
+Let this be known as well when you approach your landlord or property management team so they understand what you’ve done.

 Negotiating a rent increase with your landlord if you live in a house may be easier as you could offer to maintain the property if that is not in your lease instead of the increase.

-You could also offer your skills as a trades-person to do repairs around the house or possibly fix their car or truck, cut hair in exchange for a rent decrease.
+You could also offer your skills as a trades-person to do repairs around the house or possibly fix their car or truck and cut hair in exchange for a rent decrease.

-Millennial homebuyers who are buying their first home, seniors or even those who have lost a job, been injured on the job or simply can’t afford the mortgage want you to help them pay the mortgage.
+Millennial homebuyers who are buying their first home, seniors, or even those who have lost a job, been injured on the job or can’t afford the mortgage want you to help them pay the mortgage.

-For this reason you may find they are renting out their basement or other parts of the home which means an excellent tenant is worth holding back on a rent increase.
+For this reason, you may find they are renting out their basement or other parts of the home, which means an excellent tenant is worth holding back on a rent increase.